songminhak/songminhak.github.io/index.md

 ## About Me

 Hi!
-I am an undergraduate student at [KAIST](https://www.kaist.ac.kr/en/), majoring in Mathematical Sciences.
-During my undergraduate studies, I have been extremely fortunate to be advised by [Chulhee Yun](https://chulheeyun.github.io), [Simon Shaolei Du](https://simonshaoleidu.com/), and [Sewoong Oh](https://homes.cs.washington.edu/~sewoong/).
+I am an undergraduate student in Mathematical Sciences at [KAIST](https://www.kaist.ac.kr/en/), where I am fortunate to be advised by [Chulhee Yun](https://chulheeyun.github.io).
+I was also a visiting student at the [University of Washington](https://www.washington.edu/), working with [Simon Shaolei Du](https://simonshaoleidu.com/) and [Sewoong Oh](https://homes.cs.washington.edu/~sewoong/).

 My research interests broadly span the foundations of deep learning, with the goal of bridging theory and practice.
 Recently, I have been focusing on understanding the optimization dynamics in deep learning, particularly in the pre-training and post-training of language models, and leveraging these insights to design principled and efficient optimization algorithms.